How To Find Mental Health Resources For Military Families

 - Changes in reactivity and arousal.Those with PTSD often experience hypervigilance, or a state of being constantly “on edge” and watching for potential threats.
 As a result, they may live with symptoms like irritability, emotional outbursts, reckless behavior, paranoia, and/or sleep disturbances.
 The constant stress and tension may also impact mental well-being overall.

 - Intrusive thoughts and flashbacks.
 Repeated thoughts relating to the traumatic event(s) may occur involuntarily, causing discomfort and making it difficult to focus.
-In addition, individuals with PTSD may experience flashbacks, a type of sensory event that can cause a person to feel like they’re seeing, hearing, tasting, smelling, or touching things that constitute a reliving of the traumatic event.
+In addition, individuals with PTSD may experience flashbacks, a type of sensory event that can cause a person to perceive that they’re seeing, hearing, tasting, smelling, or touching things that constitute a reliving of the traumatic event.
 Flashbacks are often vivid and may cause physical reactions such as sweating, pain, nausea, and a racing heartbeat.

 - Avoidance.
 Individuals with PTSD may try to avoid places, people, situations, and objects that remind them of the traumatic event, since these reminders can cause discomfort and may trigger symptoms.
 As a result, they might avoid discussing the past or their feelings.
 This could make it difficult for them to let their loved ones know what they’re experiencing and may impede treatment.